 Try a canopy tour in the cloud forest.
 If that sounds a little too hair raising, hanging bridges are also a great way to explore the forest from up high.

-With Rough Guides Tailor-Made Trips Dropdown content, our local travel agent in Costa Rica, Roberto, will create a personalised trip plan and quote, just for your family.
+With Rough Guides Tailor-Made Trips, our local travel agent in Costa Rica, Roberto, will create a personalised trip plan and quote, just for your family.

-When planning your trip, be sure to check out the best beaches in Costa Rica Dropdown content, for there’s plenty of water-based fun to be had here, too.
+When planning your trip, be sure to check out the best beaches in Costa Rica, for there’s plenty of water-based fun to be had here, too.
 Enjoy a family surf lesson on the Nicoya Peninsula or get afloat on the rivers.
-Splash about in swimming holes next to waterfalls, and soak in volcanic hot springs in Parque Nacional Volcán Arenal Dropdown content.
+Splash about in swimming holes next to waterfalls, and soak in volcanic hot springs in Parque Nacional Volcán Arenal.

 In fact, all kids love volcanoes, and looking down into the crater of the active Volcan Poás, knowing it could still erupt, will blow their minds.